Additional Information for Completion Types

 Kellogg Community College offers several Certificates of Completion for short term courses such as Medical Assistant, Graphic Design, and Administrative Assistant.
 They award a Certificate of Completion for Industrial Trades for students who have completed 25 or more credits in any combination of Industrial Trades core curricula.
 They award a Certificate of Completion for Basic EMT which prepares students to sit for the NREMT exam.

-Jackson College offers a Certificate of Completion for a non-credit, 5-week Prototype/Welding Training
+Jackson College offers a Certificate of Completion for a professional skills training, 5-week Prototype/Welding Training

 Professional Certificate: